 Northwestern University in Illinois

-In 2016, U.S. News & World Report ranked Northwestern #12 among all national universities.
-Northwestern University is also home to the fifth-best speech-language pathology program in the nation, according to U.S. News & World Report in 2016.
+In 2020, U.S. News & World Report ranked Northwestern #9 among all national universities.
+Northwestern University is also home to the fifth-best (tied) speech-language pathology program in the nation, according to U.S. News & World Report in 2016.
 The Master of Arts program is offered through the School of Communication and prepares students to diagnose and treat a variety of disorders in children and adults.
 Coursework includes classroom and clinical study of many disorders, including language, neurology, literacy, and swallowing impairments.
 Students can pursue general study or select a specialty in either early intervention for children or neurological disorders.

 Arizona State University in Tempe

-Arizona State University has the 17th best speech-language pathology program in the country, according to U.S. News and World Report's 2017 list.
+Arizona State University has the 17th (tied) best speech-language pathology program in the country, according to U.S. News and World Report's 2016 list.
 The school offers a post-bachelor's certificate as well as a Master of Science in Communication Disorders.
 The certificate program is a pre-master's program for students who have a bachelor's in another area of study.
 The master's program prepares students to become certified speech-language pathologists after taking the American Speech-Language-Hearing Association Praxis exam.
 Students have the opportunity to participate in a part-time employment program while completing their master's degree in speech-language pathology, and they can also enroll in a bilingual training program.

 Top U.S. Schools for Speech Therapy